 Characters like Sombra don't have a sitting emote, as they keep out after that round of updates was done.
 Kaplan explained why it takes "months" to get these out, with so much else to prioritise.

 Mercy and Lucio in 1v1, more 1v1 modes

 Progression system improvements

 Specifically described as “more long term” in, again, Kaplan’s big future post, further improvements to progression and cosmetics are planned.
-This includes the possibility of a random pose/highlight intro function and the ability to equip multiple sprays or voice lines.
+This includes the possibility of a random pose/highlight intro function.
 Here’s Kaplan also saying they’d like a random cosmetic option.